2006 Arizona Cardinals season: Week 14: vs. Seattle Seahawks

-at University of Phoenix Stadium, Glendale, Arizona

 Coming of their road win over the Rams, the Cardinals went home for an NFC West rematch with the Seattle Seahawks.
-In the first quarter, the Cards drew first blood with QB Matt Leinart completing a 56-yard TD pass to WR Bryant Johnson, while RB Edgerrin James (who ran for 115 yards on the day) got a 7-yard TD run.
-The Seahawks responded with QB Matt Hasselbeck's 23-yard TD pass to WR D.J.
+In the first quarter, the Cardinals drew first blood with quarterback Matt Leinart completing a 56-yard touchdown pass to wide receiver Bryant Johnson, while running back Edgerrin James (who ran for 115 yards on the day) got a 7-yard touchdown run.
+The Seahawks responded with quarterback Matt Hasselbeck's 23-yard touchdown pass to wide receiver D.J.
 Hackett.
-In the second quarter, the Big Red increased its lead with kicker Neil Rackers getting a 32-yard field goal, yet Seattle responded with Hasselbeck's 5-yard TD pass to WR Nate Burleson.
-In the third quarter, Arizona temporarily lost the lead as Hasselbeck completed a 2-yard TD pass to WR Darrell Jackson for the only score of the period.
-In the fourth quarter, Arizona reclaimed the lead and won with Leinart's 5-yard TD pass to WR Larry Fitzgerald and Rackers' 40-yard field goal.
+In the second quarter, the Cardinals increased their lead with kicker Neil Rackers getting a 32-yard field goal, yet Seattle responded with Hasselbeck's 5-yard touchdown pass to wide receiver Nate Burleson.
+In the third quarter, Arizona temporarily lost the lead as Hasselbeck completed a 2-yard touchdown pass to wide receiver Darrell Jackson for the only score of the period.
+In the fourth quarter, Arizona reclaimed the lead and won with Leinart's 5-yard touchdown pass to wide receiver Larry Fitzgerald and Rackers' 40-yard field goal.
 With the upset win, the Cardinals improved to 4–9.

 Week 15: vs. Denver Broncos

-at University of Phoenix Stadium, Glendale, Arizona

 Trying to snap a four-game losing skid, the Broncos flew to the University of Phoenix Stadium for a Week 15 interconference fight with the Arizona Cardinals.
 The last time these two teams met each other, Denver won 37–7 at Invesco Field at Mile High on December 29, 2002.
 This time, it was a battle of rookie quarterbacks as Matt Leinart went up against Jay Cutler.
+Former Cardinals quarterback Jake Plummer had been reduced to a backup, and he never saw action against his former team.

-In the first quarter, the Cardinals trailed early as Cutler completed a 54-yard TD pass to WR Javon Walker and kicker Jason Elam nailed a 30-yard field goal.
+In the first quarter, the Cardinals trailed early as Cutler completed a 54-yard touchdown pass to wide receiver Javon Walker and kicker Jason Elam nailed a 30-yard field goal.
 In the second quarter, Arizona trailed even further with Elam's 22-yard field goal.
-The Cardinals scored as kicker Neil Rackers nailed a 49-yard field goal and DE Antonio Smith returned a fumble 4 yards for a touchdown.
+The Cardinals scored as kicker Neil Rackers nailed a 49-yard field goal and defensive end Antonio Smith returned a fumble 4 yards for a touchdown.
 However, Denver managed to get one last field goal before halftime as Elam kicked a 30-yard field goal.
-In the third quarter, more struggles continued as Cutler completed a 10-yard TD pass to WR Rod Smith.
+In the third quarter, more struggles continued as Cutler completed a 10-yard touchdown pass to wide receiver Rod Smith.
 Arizona responded with Rackers' 38-yard field goal.
-In the fourth quarter, the Broncos continued their pounding on the Cards with RB Mike Bell's 1-yard TD run.
-Even though the Cardinals got a 4-yard TD run by RB Edgerrin James, Denver wrapped up Cutler's first NFL win with another 1-yard TD run by Mike Bell.
+In the fourth quarter, the Broncos continued their pounding on the Cardinals with running back Mike Bell's 1-yard touchdown run.
+Even though the Cardinals got a 4-yard touchdown run by running back Edgerrin James, Denver wrapped up Cutler's first NFL win with another 1-yard touchdown run by Mike Bell.
 With the loss, Arizona fell to 4–10.